 - The beginning step is checking your air filter.
 Get a new one if it’s dirty.

-- Then ensure the vents are clear across your rooms.
+- Make sure the vents are open across your rooms.

 - If you’re still not experiencing sufficient cold air, you should have your duct system inspected by a pro like KDM Service Corporation.
 Your duct system might need to be serviced or rejoined in tricky locations like your attic, basement or crawl space.